 We are concerned to protect the privacy of children aged 16 or under.
 If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.
 We collect children’s names, gender and ages as part of our booking process

 If you use our services while you are outside the EU, your information may be transferred outside the EU in order to provide you with those services.

 • During sessions recording for coaching and feedback purposes will be made.

-• In the event of any accidents or incidents on centre – your data may be recorded and shared with third parties as part of our duty of care.
+• In the event of any accidents or incidents – your data may be recorded and shared with third parties as part of our duty of care.